biosemantics/charaparser-web/README.md

 	```

-* /{ontology}/getToreviewClasses: *Conflict type 3: Obtain classes that are subclasses of toreview*
+* /{ontology}/getToreviewClasses: *Conflict type 3: Obtain classes that are subclasses of toreview and have exactly one definition*
   * HTTP GET http://{host}/{ontology}/getToreviewClasses?user={optional_user}
   * {ontology}: The ontology content to obtain.
 Ontology name must be in lower case, e.g., exp.
   * {user}: If present, the user-specific version of the ontology will be used.
 Otherwise, a shared version of the ontology will be used (See /createUserOntology).